phoever23/CITS5505_Group4/README.md

     python3 -m venv venv
     ```

-    This command creates the `.venv` folder.
+    This command creates the `venv` folder.

 5. Activate the Virtual Environment: